Djokovic–Nadal rivalry: 2015 French Open quarterfinal

-Djokovic defeated Nadal ending a 39 match winning streak at the tournament in straight sets.
+Djokovic defeated five-time defending champion Nadal, ending a record 39-match winning streak at the tournament in straight sets.
 After a highly competitive first set, Nadal's level declined in the second and third allowing Djokovic to finally get the better of him at the tournament he had dominated for the last ten years.
-It was the second time Nadal lost in the French Open and the only time he lost in straight sets at the event.
+It was the second time Nadal lost in the French Open and the first time he lost in straight sets at the event.
 Djokovic eventually lost in the final to Stan Wawrinka.

 2018 Wimbledon semifinal

-Djokovic defeated Nadal in a thrilling five set match, lasting 5 hours, 15 minutes and played over two days.
+In one of the most anticipated matches of the tournament and their rivalry, Djokovic defeated Nadal in a thrilling five set match, lasting 5 hours, 15 minutes and played over two days.
 The match was highly anticipated early on, as Nadal, the world No. 1, had not progressed beyond the fourth round at Wimbledon since 2011 (where he lost to Djokovic in the final), and Djokovic on the other hand was recovering from a long elbow injury and had dropped down in the rankings.
-Before the match, Nadal was considered as the slight favourite due to his far superior form that year, including a straight-set victory over Djokovic at the Italian Open.
+Nadal was considered the favourite due to his far superior form that year, riding a 17-match winning streak heading into the match, including a straight-set victory over Djokovic at the Italian Open, with Nadal's coach, Francisco Roig, considering him to be the "slightly favorite" going into the match.

 Due to delay caused by a six-and-half hour semifinal between Kevin Anderson and John Isner, the match started in the late Friday evening.
 Djokovic and Nadal won the first and second sets respectively.
 The third set entered the tiebreak and Djokovic saved three set points to win the set.
 As Wimbledon does not permit match play after 11:00 p.m, the match was halted after three sets.
-The fourth set, played next day, featured a lot of break point opportunities for both players, but eventually it was Nadal who took the set.
-In the fifth set, both players held serve for the first seventeen games, despite Nadal having break points in ninth and fifteenth games, and Djokovic in eighth and sixteenth games.
+The fourth set, played next day, featured a lot of break point opportunities for both players, with the opening game lasting over 15 minutes and six deuces, with Nadal saving two break points, showing just how close the match was.
+Eventually it was Nadal who took the set.
+In the fifth set, both players held serve for the first 17 games, despite Nadal having break points in games 9 and 15, and Djokovic in games 8 and 16.
+The 15th game was also long, lasting over 10 minutes, going to five deuces and Djokovic saving three break points.
+Nadal saved a match point in the sixteenth game with a drop shot.
 In the end, Djokovic broke Nadal's serve at love to seal the match.